menu

 Demographics

-The percentage of people in Del Rio with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.83% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Del Rio is quite a bit lower than the national average among all cities of 21.84%: just 11.83% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Del Rio home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Del Rio residents report their race to be White.
 Important ancestries of people in Del Rio include English, Irish, German, French, and Scottish.